badoo/pinba2/README.md

 		- will accept only requests with request_time in range [0, 1000)ms with request tag 'browser' present and value 'chrome'
 		- there is currently no way to filter timers by their timer_value, can't think of a use case really

-**General notes**

-*Reports*

-- There are 3 kinds of reports: packet, request, timer.
-Reports differ on how they aggregate and present data.
-- A report is basically a table of key/value pairs: aggregation_key => aggregated_data.
-	- Aggregation_key is something that you configure (i.e. aggregate incoming stream on ~host,~script,+request_tag).
-	- Aggregated_data is report-specific (i.e. structure with fields like: req_count, hit_count, total_time, etc.).

-*SQL Tables*

-- All report tables have same simple structure
-	- Aggregation_key, one table field per key part (i.e. ~script,~host,@timer_tag needs 3 fields with appropriate types)
-	- Aggregated_data, one field per data field (i.e. packet report needs 7 fields)
-	- Percentiles, one field per configured percentile

 **Stats table (see also: status variables)**